LesleyLai/digital-garden/content/Concepts/boids.md

 2. *separation* - boids avoid getting too close to their neighbors
 3. *alignment* - boids generally try to move with the same direction and speed as their neighbors

-We can use the above rules to update particle velocity and use the [[Euler method|Euler method]] to calculate the position change.
+We can use the above rules to update particle velocity and use the [[Euler's method|Euler's method]] to calculate the position change.

 Here are the pseudo-code for the updating functions according to the three rules: